AdaCore/learn/content/courses/advanced-ada/chapters/packages.rst

     end Info;

 Also, let's say we want to use the information (from package :ada:`Info`) in package :ada:`A`.
-If we have limited visibility of package :ada:`Info`, however, this information won't be visible.
+If we have limited visibility to package :ada:`Info`, however, this information won't be visible.
 For example:

 .. code:: ada compile_button project=Courses.Advanced_Ada.Packages.Limited_Private_Visibility_Other_Elements